Bubbelbad/Bubbelbad/README.md

 # Hey!👋 I'm Victor - aspiring .NET software developer

-- 💻 Currently studying object oriented programming @ NBI / Handelsakademin
+My name is Victor.
+I’m an aspiring software developer in Gothemburg -- I'm passionate about technology, music and basically anything that makes the digital world spin 🌏

-- 🌳 Looking for internship from 2 september - 1 november 2024, around Gothenburg area
+- 💻 Currently studying .NET object oriented programming @ NBI / Handelsakademin
-- ⚡ Will be examinated and ready for work in spring 2025!
+- ⚡ Will be graduated and ready for work in spring 2025

  _**Constructive criticism and tips on my code is welcome !**_